DFKI-NLP/thermostat/README.md

 At the moment, Thermostat is only available via this repository (it will be published to Hugging Face soon).

-Clone this repo and then from the top level directory (where the "thermostat" folder exists) you can call the following script:
+Clone this repo and then from the "/hf_dataset" directory (where the "thermostat" folder exists) you can call the following script:

 ```python
 from datasets import load_dataset